 I like 3M's O-Cel-O cellulose sponges in the 4.7" x 3" x 0.6" size.
 These are available in four and six sponge packs.
 These are treated with 3M's "StayFresh technology (™)", which locks hydrogen peroxide (a strong antimicrobial) into the fibers of the sponge and helps prevent the growth of bacteria, mold and mildew.

 The first step to make a DIY guitar humidifier is drilling the holes in the soap dishes.
 Remember - safety first!
 As always, you should wear eye protection and use care whenever operating any power tools.
 Peel off any stick-on product or price labels, then carefully drill about 15-20 1/4" holes on each of the soap dish's two main flat surfaces.
-You don't have to use any exact pattern, but spread them out so that there are holes across the entire surface area.
+You don't have to use any exact pattern but spread them out so that there are holes across the entire surface area.
 Don't go too fast or press too hard or you might crack the plastic and ruin your DIY guitar humidifier.

 Next, use the smaller of the two soap dish halves as a pattern to trace the outline of the soap dish on to each of the sponges, and then use the scissors to cut the sponge so that it fits into the soap dish.
 Most soap dishes are thick enough that they will require two standard sized kitchen sponges, placed one on top of the other inside the dish to completely fill it.

-Filling the humidifier, and periodic inspection and maintenance
+Filling Your DIY Guitar Humidifier, and periodic inspection and maintenance

-Some soap case designs actually click or snap shut, so you may not need a rubber band or two to hold your case together, but even with those designs I prefer the added security of the added rubber bands to prevent the case accidentally opening and the wet sponge from coming into direct contact with the guitar.
+Some soap case designs actually click or snap shut, so you may not need a rubber band or two to hold your DIY guitar humidifier together, but even with those designs I prefer the added security of the added rubber bands to prevent the DIY guitar humidifier from accidentally opening and the wet sponge from coming into direct contact with the guitar.
 Obviously, that's something you'll want to avoid in order to prevent damaging your guitar, so be sure to check the condition of the rubber bands each time you re-moisten the sponge and replace them when they show signs of aging or wear.

-Well there you go - these easy to make DIY humidifiers work as well or even better than the commercial units, cost next to nothing, and yet can protect your acoustic instrument from very serious and costly damage.
-Give your acoustic guitar the care it deserves, and treat it to a couple of these inside its case, and a hygrometer to monitor the humidity levels.
+Well there you go - these easy to make DIY guitar humidifiers work as well or even better than the commercial units, cost next to nothing, and yet can protect your acoustic instrument from very serious and costly damage.
+Give your acoustic guitar the care it deserves and treat it to a couple of these DIY guitar humidifiers inside its case, and a hygrometer to monitor the humidity levels.
 Check it once a week or so, and refill the units as needed, and chances are excellent that your acoustic guitar will never suffer damage from drying out.